Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Those data formats consist of an ordered sequence of 8-bit bytes obtained from JPEG compression process.
-Additionally to the ``_JPEG`` postfix the format code is made of the following information.
+Additionally to the woke ``_JPEG`` postfix the woke format code is made of the woke following information.

 -  The number of bus samples per entropy encoded byte.